How to Hire a Personal Assistant

 Helping Hand

-What’s the difference between a Personal Assistant and House Manager?
+What’s the difference between a Personal Assistant and a House Manager?

 Maybe nothing, depending on what they like to be called.
-I used to call mine a personal assistant until she introduced me to the term house manager and it fits her much better, based on what she does for us.
+I used to call mine a personal assistant until she introduced me to the term house manager, and it fits her much better, based on what she does for us.
 The job descriptions are gray, but here is what you might expect from either.

 Personal Assistant